Snowflake-Labs/sfquickstarts/site/sfguides/src/terraforming_snowflake/terraforming_snowflake.md

 In many production systems, a GitHub commit triggers a CI/CD job, which creates a plan that engineers can review.
 If the changes are desired, the Pull Request is merged.
 After the merge, a CI/CD job kicks off and applies the changes made in the main branch.

-To manage different environments (dev/test/prod), you can configure the Terraform code with different [input variables](https://www.terraform.io/docs/language/values/variables.html) and either deploy to either the same Snowflake account, or different Snwoflake accounts.
+To manage different environments (dev/test/prod), you can configure the Terraform code with different [input variables](https://www.terraform.io/docs/language/values/variables.html) and either deploy to either the same Snowflake account, or different Snowflake accounts.

 Your specific workflow will depend on your requirements, including your compliance needs, your other workflows, and your environment and account topology.